healthchecks/healthchecks/templates/docs/projects_teams.md

 However, only checks from your own projects count towards your account's quota.
 If you get invited to somebody else's project, that does not change the number of checks you can create in your projects.

-**Team Size** is the number of *unique users* you can invite to your projects.
-Same as with Check Limit, all projects share your account's Team Size limit.
-However, if you invite the same user (using the same email address) into multiple projects, it only takes up a single seat.
-In other words, SITE_NAME limits the number of distinct users invited into your projects, not the number of team memberships.

 ## Projects and Monthly Reports